Please select one of the commodities below that best describes your product and/or service.

 Jimena Nora Sastre

-Technical services commodity: Technical Services Commodity: IBM made a strategic decision to fulfill U.S. technical contractor requirements through our National Technical Services Core (NTSC) Supplier Program.
-Consideration for core status is occasionally given through performance as a sub-tier partner with one of our core suppliers.
-Our core suppliers are required to flow the terms of its contract with IBM down to sub-tier firms and will submit potential sub-tiers via the "Supplier Subcontractor Nomination Form" to facilitate the timely assessment and registration of the sub-tier.
-The best way to show IBM that you should be considered as a core supplier in the future would be through performance as a sub-tier partner with one of our NTSC suppliers.
-This indicates to IBM that your company has the knowledge and ability to deliver the services IBM needs.
-Interested suppliers are requested to contact one of our suppliers directly to form a sub-tier relationship.
-For further information including contact information for our NTSC Supplier program send an E-mail to firstname.lastname@example.org.
+Technical services commodity: Technical Services Commodity: IBM made a strategic decision to fulfill U.S. technical contractor requirements through a core supplier program.
+Consideration for core status is occasionally given through performance as a sub-tier partner with one of the core suppliers.
+The core suppliers are required to flow the terms of their contract with IBM down to sub-tier firms and will submit potential sub-tiers via the "Supplier Subcontractor Nomination Form" to facilitate the timely assessment and registration of the sub-tier.
+One way to demonstrate that you should be considered as a core supplier in the future would be through performance as a sub-tier partner with one of the core suppliers.
+Interested suppliers are requested to contact one of the core suppliers directly to form a sub-tier relationship.
+For further information including contact information for the core program, send an E-mail to email@example.com.

 Salvatore J. Castronovo

-Travel: The travel council strives to provide the lowest priced, best-in-class travel solution anywhere in the world within the boundaries of the IBM corporate travel policy that differentiates the IBM traveler and optimizes the travel process through e-travel industry solutions, from travel reservation inquiry through to expense reimbursement.
-The travel council consists of six sub-commodities: 1) Airlines; 2) hotels; 3) auto rental; 4) travel agency; 5) auto lease; and 6) ground transportation.
+Travel: The travel council strives to provide the lowest cost, best-in-class travel solution anywhere in the world within the boundaries of the IBM corporate travel policy that differentiates the IBM traveler and optimizes the travel process through e-travel industry solutions, from travel reservation enquiry, and other on-the-go travel features, through to expense reimbursement.
+The travel council consists of six sub-commodities: 1) Airlines; 2) Corporate cards; 3) global financials; 4) ground transport; 5) hotels; and 6) travel agency.

 Actives, optics, passives components: Include transistors, FETs (field effect transistor), diodes, rectifiers, crystals, oscillators, inductors, ferrites, capacitors, magnetics, circuit protection devices, relays.switches and resistors."AOP Council does not manage relationships with component brokers and/or distributors”